BlackGoku36/Rice2D-Docs/docs/getstarted.md

 * **assets**: List of assets.
 <!-- tabs:end -->

 This is basics structure of the scene.
-Now, let define our scene in `Main.hx`, it easy peasy!
+Now, let define our scene in `Main.hx`.

 <!-- tabs:start -->
 #### **Main.hx**